mecid/mecid.github.io/_posts/2021-02-03-redux-like-state-container-in-swiftui-part4.md

 During the last year, I totally understand the power of a single source of truth and a state container that holds the whole app state in a single place.
 I've used this approach in a couple of my apps and continue to use it in new projects.

-> If you are not familiar with the concept of a single source of truth, take a look at my dedicated series of ["Redux-like state container in SwiftUI.
-Basics."](/2019/09/18/redux-like-state-container-in-swiftui/) posts.
+> If you are not familiar with the concept of a single source of truth, take a look at my dedicated series of ["Redux-like state container in SwiftUI."](/2019/09/18/redux-like-state-container-in-swiftui/) posts.

 I'm rewriting my ShowBot app in SwiftUI using the single state container approach.
 I want to talk mainly about watched episodes history screen.
 This is how it looks now.
 Let's try to build the first screen.